RohanAlexander/telling_stories_with_data/_book/20-gather.md

-## Scraping
+## Web scraping

-### Introduction

-Web-scraping is a way to get data from websites into R. Rather than going to a website ourselves through a browser, we write code that does it for us.
-This opens up a lot of data to us, but on the other hand, it is not typically data that is being made available for these purposes and so it is important to be respectful of it.
-While generally not illegal, the specifics with regard to the legality of web-scraping depends on jurisdictions and the specifics of what you're doing, and so it is also important to be mindful of this.
-And finally, web-scraping imposes a cost on the website host, and so it is important to reduce this to the extent that it's possible.
+Web scraping is a way to get data from websites.
+Rather than going to a website using a browser the copy and pasting, we write code that does it for us.
+This opens a lot of data to us, but on the other hand, it is not typically data that is being made available for these purposes.
+This means that it is important to be respectful of it.
+While generally not illegal, the specifics about the legality of web scraping depend on jurisdictions and the specifics of what we are doing, and so it is also important to be mindful of this.
+While our use would rarely be commercially competitive, of particular concern is the conflict between the need for our work to be reproducible with the need to respect terms of service that may disallow data republishing [@luscombe2021algorithmic].
+And finally, web scraping imposes a cost on the website host, and so it is important to reduce this to the extent possible.

-That all said, web-scraping is an invaluable source of data.
+That all said, web scraping is an invaluable source of data.
 But they are typically datasets that can be created as a by-product of someone trying to achieve another aim.
 For instance, a retailer may have a website with their products and their prices.
 That has not been created deliberately as a source of data, but we can scrape it to create a dataset.
-As such, the following principles guide my web-scraping.
+As such, the following principles are useful to guide web scraping.

 1. Avoid it.
 Try to use an API wherever possible.
 2. Abide by their desires.
-Some websites have a file 'robots.txt' that contains information about what they are comfortable with scrapers doing, for instance 'https://www.google.com/robots.txt'.
-If they have one of these then you should read it and abide by it.
+Some websites have a 'robots.txt' file that contains information about what they are comfortable with scrapers doing, for instance 'https://www.google.com/robots.txt'.
 3. Reduce the impact.
-    - Firstly, slow down your scraper, for instance, rather than having it visit the website every second, slow it down (using `sys.sleep()`).
-If you're only after a few hundred files then why not just have it visit once a minute, running in the background overnight?
+    - Firstly, slow down the scraper, for instance, rather than having it visit the website every second, slow it down using `sys.sleep()`.
+If we only need a few hundred files, then why not just have it visit the website a few times a minute, running in the background overnight?
-   - Secondly, consider the timing of when you run the scraper.
-For instance, if it's a retailer then why not set your script to run from 10pm through to the morning, when fewer customers are likely to need the site?
-If it's a government website and they have a big monthly release then why not avoid that day?
+   - Secondly, consider the timing of when we run our scraper.
+For instance, if we are scraping a retailer then maybe we should set our script to run from 10pm through to the morning, when fewer customers are likely using the site.
+Similarly, if it is a government website and they have a big monthly release, then it might be polite to avoid that day.
-4. Take only what you need.
-For instance, don't scrape the entire of Wikipedia if all you need is to know the names of the 10 largest cities in Canada.
-This reduces the impact on their website and allows you to more easily justify what you are doing.
+4. Take only what is needed.
+For instance, we do not need to scrape the entire of Wikipedia if all we need is the names of the ten largest cities in Croatia.
+This reduces the impact on the website, and allows us to more easily justify our actions.
 5. Only scrape once.
-Save everything as you go so that you don't have to re-collect data.
-Similarly, once you have the data, you should keep that separate and not modify it.
-Of course, if you need data over time then you will need to go back, but this is different to needlessly re-scraping a page.
+This means we should save everything as we go so that we do not have to re-collect data.
+Similarly, once we have the data, we should keep that separate and not modify it.
+Of course, if we need data over time then we will need to go back, but this is different to needlessly re-scraping a page.
-6. Don't republish the pages that you scraped.
-(This is in contrast to datasets that you create from it.)
+6. Do not republish the pages that were scraped.
+(This contrasts with datasets that we create from it.)
 7. Take ownership and ask permission if possible.
-At a minimum level your scripts should have your contact details in them.
+At a minimum level all scripts should have our contact details in them.
 Depending on the circumstances, it may be worthwhile asking for permission before you scrape.

-### Getting started

-Web-scraping is possible by taking advantage of the underlying structure of a webpage.
+Web scraping is possible by taking advantage of the underlying structure of a webpage.
 We use patterns in the HTML/CSS to get the data that we want.
-To look at the underlying HTML/CSS you can either: 1) open a browser, right-click, and choose something like 'Inspect'; or 2) save the website and then open it with a text editor rather than a browser.
+To look at the underlying HTML/CSS we can either:

+1) open a browser, right-click, and choose something like 'Inspect'; or
+2) save the website and then open it with a text editor rather than a browser.

 HTML/CSS is a markup language comprised of matching tags.
-If you want text to be bold then you would use something like:
+If we want text to be bold, then we would use something like:

 ```css
 <b>My bold text</b>
 ```

-Similarly, if you want a list then you start and end the list as well as each item.
+Similarly, if we want a list then we start and end the list, as well as each item.

 ```css